jaschon/im2a-py/README.md

 # im2a
-__Image to Ascii text converter with various other output options....__
+__Image to Ascii text converter with various other output options.__

 ## Requirements